By: Jane Weyman

 Disorientation often peaks when the sun sets, and families can sometimes be unaware that their elderly loved one has left the home, since it is at this time that many families prepare dinner, attend to children, etc.

 How Can Families or Caregivers Deal with Wandering?

 Because the consequences of wandering can be fatal, it is vital to address a loved one’s dementia using a multifaceted approach.
 One surefire way to know where a person who wanders is, is GPS SmartSoles®: ergonomic insoles containing GPS technology.
 With this insole, wearers won’t feel ‘trapped’, as they sometimes feel with a ‘lock on’ bracelet.
 They won’t be aware that anything is different at all, yet you know they will be wearing it, since they can’t leave home without their shoes.

 Additional means of prevention include keeping a diary to track the times a person tends to wonder, being vigilant at these times.

 Neighbours can also be of assistance; you can ask them to call you if they see the person wondering; also let local shopkeepers, dining establishments etc., as well as the local police, know about the issue.

 Exercise for seniors with dementia is key, since research has shown that those who enjoy regular physical activity are less likely to wander at night.

 Ensure that your loved on or patient has all his needs attended to; often, hunger or the need to go to the bathroom will result in nighttime wandering.

 Finally, secure your home as well as possible with locks and alarms, to prevent late night wandering.

 Wandering is a common symptom of dementia; one that can cause great stress to carers and family, who worry about the safety risks involved.
-By ensuring your home is safe, keeping your loved one or patient active, and relying on cutting-edge technology, you can significantly lower the risks associated with this habit.
+By ensuring your home is safe, keeping your loved one or patient active, and relying on cutting-edge technology like our GPS elderly trackers, you can significantly lower the risks associated with this habit.